 Assign the state of Complete with the Submitting MP as the Responsible Party once the Regaining Transaction Siebel Status is Complete.

 Issues remaining in a state of ‘Regaining Transaction Submitted (PC)’ for 14 calendar days will be transitioned by MarkeTrak to ‘New (Losing CR Re-Submit)’ with the following comment: “Regaining Transaction has been idle for too long.
 Please review and re-submit transaction.”

+The Losing CR, upon regaining, shall restore the switch hold on the ESI ID upon successful reinstatement or retention of the ESI ID by the Losing CR via a MarkeTrak – Other issue subtype to have the TDSP reinstate the tampering switch hold.
+To restore a switch hold placed on an ESI ID for deferred payment plan, the Losing CR, upon regaining, shall restore the switch hold via the 650_01 transaction.

+After the Losing CR regains the ESI ID, the TDSP will reinstate any critical care designations that have not expired and were previously assigned to the Customer at the ESI ID and submit the 814_20 ESI ID Maintenance Request.

-NOTE – Auto Close Transition If an IAG issue (either type) is in “New (Losing CR submit)” or “In Progress (Submit Regaining)” and remains unmodified for 20 days the issue will Auto Close and transition to a state of “Closed – Inactive”
+NOTE – Auto Close Transition If an IAG issue (either type) is in New (Losing CR submit) or In Progress (Submit Regaining) and remains unmodified for 20 days the issue will Auto Close and transition to a state of Closed – Inactive.

 Example: CR Submits Inadvertent Losing – Gaining CR Selects Send To Losing CR and then Selects Agree